1974 Sarawak state election: Results

 Barisan Nasional won 30 seats and the remaining 18 seats were won by SNAP.

-Summary
+According to Election Commission (EC), there were four candidates who contested under BISAMAH party flag for DUN Sarawak.
+However, EC has contradictory information claiming Lawrence Pohan contested under BISAMAH (hence one candidate) and classifying Lawrence Pohan as Independent.
+According to Results of 1974 General Election in Sarawak State (Malaysian Information Services, Sarawak) (1974), following are the BISAMAH candidates - Frank Dustino Sirau (Muara Tuang), Augustine Sirau (Batu Kawah), William Nais (Bengoh) and Lawrence Pohan (Tarat).

+Elected members

 Aftermath

 Two years after the election, SNAP elected to join BN as component party at federal and state level.
 This ensured that the state assembly has no main opposition party, until the next state election.